dusrdev/Sharpify/src/Sharpify.CommandLineInterface/README.md

 As you can see the properties set the metadata for the command at compile time, and when it comes time to resolve it, no `reflection` is needed.

-`ExecuteAsync` is returning a `ValueTask<int>` allowing both synchronous and asynchronous code, we use the high performance `Arguments` which is an object that manages arguments parsed from the input, to retrieving and validating data. `Execute` is a sync alternative that just reduces the need of wrapping `ValueTask.FromResult(int)` verbosity when `async` is not needed.
+`ExecuteAsync` is returning a `ValueTask<int>` allowing both synchronous and asynchronous code, we use the high performance `Arguments` which is an object that manages arguments parsed from the input for retrieving and validating parameters. `Execute` is a synchronous alternative that just reduces the need of verbosity from `ValueTask.FromResult(int)` when `async` is not needed.

-`OutputHelper.Return` is a helper method which outputs the message to customizable `TextWriter` in `CliRunner`, and returns the code that is specified.
+`OutputHelper.Return` is a helper method which outputs the message to customizable `TextWriter` in `CliRunner`, and returns the code (`int`) that is specified.

 ### Program.cs (Or other entry point)